-‘The Legend Of The Blue Sea’ Episode 16 Recap & News: Lee Min Ho To Celebrate 10th Anniversary With Surprise For Fans
+‘The Legend Of The Blue Sea’ Episode 16 Recap And News: Lee Min Ho To Celebrate 10th Anniversary With Surprise For Fans

 Because of this, the house help alerted Chi Hyeon of possible intruders in the house.
 He was then forced to leave Cheong behind by herself.
 Unfortunately, Ma Dae Young has been waiting in the shadows all along, ready to pounce on Cheong, to put an end on the visions of his previous life.
 But first, he had to prove his mermaid theory.
 In the meantime, Cheong seemed to be aware that Dae-young wanted to trap her, so after being chased to the rooftop by the heartless goon, she reached out to hold his hand with the intent to wipe all his memories from his mind.
 Unfortunately her plan backfired, because while trying to wipe Dae-young’s memory, Cheong saw the real outcome of Kim Dam Ryeong and Se Hwa’s end.

-The Legend of the Blue Sea has 4 episodes left in its run.
+The Legend of the Blue Sea has four episodes left in its run.
 Though still unable to win the rankings race, the K-drama is still enjoying its popularity among avid Lee Min Ho fans.
 Weeks ago, the series faced another competition with Episode 3 of Hwarang: The Poet Warrior Youth, which even overtook Gong Yoo’s Goblin in the rankings.
 After the hype though, ratings slid back, and The Legend of the Blue Sea is now No. 2 in Seoul.

 Meanwhile, lead star Lee Min Ho is celebrating his 10 years in show business this February.
 A Facebook post from Tour Tainment stated that on February 18, Lee will be holding a fan meeting at the Grand Peace Hall in South Korea.
 The event entitled “The Originality of Lee Min Ho” aims to celebrate the Hallyu actor’s 10th anniversary since his debut into stardom.